ucl-dark/pax/README.md

 ```

 ## Agents
-PAX includes a number of learning and fixed agents.
+Pax includes a number of learning and fixed agents.
 They are specified in the `.yaml` files as `Agent1` and `Agent2`.
 Canonically, we care about the outcome of `Agent1`.
 All of the learning strategies have their own folder and the fixed agents can be viewed in `pax/strategies.py` (inspired by Axelrods' Tournament).

 | Agents | Description |
 | -------| ----------- |